What is an emergency fund?

 When you consolidate your debt with a personal loan through Fiona, you can roll your payments into one monthly installment.
 Find a lower interest rate and pay down your debt faster with Fiona today.Find your rate

 Since emergencies are sudden and unexpected, it may be easier to define what they're not, rather than what they are.

 Your kid’s senior prom, not having Super Bowl tickets or being behind on your holiday shopping are not emergencies.
 True emergencies come out of nowhere and can hit you with a major expense, or interfere with your ability to earn money.

-Examples include a blown transmission, the loss of a job, or a burst appendix that leaves you with big out-of-pocket medical costs.
-For those, you want to set up an in-case-of-emergency-break-glass fund.
+Examples include a major car repair, the loss of a job, or a burst appendix that requires big out-of-pocket medical costs.
+For these situations, you want to set up an emergency fund.

 Your emergency fund should be accessible enough that you can withdraw money on short notice, but not so accessible that you can just dip into it on a whim.

 Consider opening a high-yield savings account or money market account.
 Compare interest rates and fees.
 Make sure it’s convenient for transferring or withdrawing money in a hurry.

 Eliminate the need for self-discipline or willpower.
 If your employer pays by direct deposit, divert a portion of your earnings to the savings account.
 If you deposit your paychecks into a checking account yourself, set up automatic recurring transfers to the emergency fund account.